 The pattern I keep seeing

-So I realized that you can apply this concept to software as well, keeping things simple and focused on what is essential.
+So I realized that you can apply this concept to anything, keeping things simple and focused on what is essential.
 This became my personal mantra when approaching any project, whether it’s coding, writing, or whatever else.
-Is like a meditation exercise to keep asking myself: “What is essential here?
+It’s like a meditation exercise to keep asking myself: “What is essential here?
 What can I remove without losing the core value?”

 I tried to do this in this very post, by keeping it short and to the point, focusing on the main idea without adding unnecessary fluff.
 I hope I succeeded.